Sellf/docs/source/includes/_introduction.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Sellf API!
+You can use our API to access Sellf API endpoints, which can get information on [contacts](#contacts) and [deals](#deals) in our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have language bindings in Shell ([cURL](https://en.wikipedia.org/wiki/CURL)).
+You can view code examples in the dark area to the right.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+The API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+All requests should be made over SSL.
+All request and response bodies, including errors, are encoded in [JSON](https://en.wikipedia.org/wiki/JSON).
+Please specify the Content-Type header as application/json.

+In the API dates are represented as UNIX timestamps.
+Each entity like customers or invoices has a unique integer ID.

+All API calls must be made to https://api.invoiced.com.

+Please report any issues or feedbacks to.